paulffm/Dirichlet-Diffusion-Score-Model-Reimplementation/README.md

 ## Usage

-This implementation provides example notebooks for training evaluation DDSM models for Bin-MNIST and MNIST data.
-In these notebooks you can simply load our provided configs train or retrain your models with them as follow.
+This implementation provides example notebooks for training and evaluation of DDSM models for Bin-MNIST and MNIST data.
+In these notebooks you can simply load our provided configs adn start training or retraining your models with them as follows:

 ```python
 import os